 So what about the other 20% of threats?
 Cyber Essentials, when implemented correctly, addresses the majority of cyber threats that apply to all types of businesses and industries, and builds the foundation from which organisations can address the remaining 20% that are specific to their business and/or industry.

 If 2016 is anything to go by, we’ll continue to see high-profile hacks, attacks and breaches.
 Cyber Essentials is the perfect place for any business to start when they are thinking about security because it addresses the baseline fundamentals.

 Pulsant is Cyber Essentials certified and a Cyber Essentials Certifying Body and can help your organisation through the evaluation service with our qualified assessors.
-For more information, visit our Cyber Essentials page, or get in touch with us.
+For more information, get in touch with us.